Mariam-uz-Zamani: Conflict with the Portuguese

+The seizure of the Rahimi provoked an unusually strong reaction within the Mughal Empire.
+According to Findly, the incident generated widespread unrest at court and in Surat, and was "the only act of piracy against India" on record to elicit such a severe response from the Mughal government.
+Findly further argues that Jahangir's response marked a departure from the Mughal court's earlier accommodation of Portuguese aggression, as Mariam-uz-Zamani insisted on redress for the seizure of her flagship pilgrimage vessel.
+Historian Ira Mukhoty describes the incident as reflecting broader political and cultural changes within the Mughal Empire, noting that it involved a Hindu queen's Muslim pilgrimage ship carrying Hajj pilgrims through waters patrolled by the Portuguese, a Christian maritime power.

+Following the incident, the Portuguese sought to negotiate a settlement with the Mughal court.
+They agreed to compensate the Mughal government for the loss of Mariam-uz-Zamani's ship and to issue additional cartazes to Indian vessels sailing to the Red Sea.
+However, the proposal remained conditional on Jahangir expelling the English from his court, a demand he refused to accept.

+A subsequent agreement required the Portuguese to pay three lakh rupees in compensation for the seized vessel, while the question of expelling the English remained unresolved as Jahangir increasingly recognized the value of English naval power.
+The capture of the Rahimi marked a turning point in Mughal–Portuguese relations and contributed to the growing influence of the English in the Mughal Empire.

 Post Rahimi Business Activities

 Mariam-uz-Zamani carried on with her commercial and pilgrimage ships despite losing her 'greatest pilgrimage ship', the Rahimi.
 She was in command of a fleet of ships.
 In 1617, two English pirates tried to seize Mariam-uz-Zamani's ship, which was returning from the Red Sea with numerous hajjis and valuable cargo, but in the nick of time, the ship was rescued.
 If it had not been for the fortunate interposition of the fleet of the East India Company, which came up before the contest was decided, the result of Englishmen's selfish enterprise would have been the closing of the busiest markets in India to English commerce.

 After the loss of her ship Rahimi, the Dowager Empress then ordered the build of an even larger ship with 62 guns and the placement of over 400 musket men.
 It was named 'Ganj-I-Sawai' and in its day was the most fearsome ship in the sea with the objective of trade and taking pilgrims to Mecca and on the way back converting all the goods into gold, and silver, and bringing back the pilgrims.